 These initiators include a pyrotechnics powder composition to generate a flame and a propellant powder which is ignited by the first powder to give the desired pressure pulse needed to nominally activate the function of the pyrotechnic hardware.
-One of the oxidisers (Ammonium Dichromate) present in the initiating powder (MIRA) of the only EU space qualified pyrotechnics initiator (made by Dassault France) is on the REACH Annex IV list with a Sunset date of September 2017 and therefore needs to be replaced.
+One of the oxidisers (Ammonium Dichromate) present in the initiating powder (MIRA) of the only EU space qualified pyrotechnics initiator (made by Dassault France) is on the REACH Annex XIV list with a Sunset date of September 2017 and therefore needs to be replaced.

 The double base propellant powder (PBC667) decomposes at high temperature exposure or long storage.
 For that reason, some amount of stabiliser is added, in this case Diphenylamine (DPA).The Dibutyl Phthalate (DBP) is a combustion velocity moderator and might be present in traces in the PBC667 due to the manufacturing process.
-The DBP is on the REACH Annex IV list.
+The DBP is on the REACH Annex XIV list.

 Based on the fact that alternatives do not exist and that traces of DBP are supposed to be <0.1%, Dassault recently received (in April 2016 through ROXEL, powder manufacturer) an authorization to use the PBC667 until 2027.
 Regarding the REACH issue with the MIRA powder, an ESA launcher activity (ARTA program), coupled with the ESA TRP Clean Space activity (REACH treatment of pyrotechnics initiators), have led to the identification of an alternative initiating powder (ZPP) that is REACH compliant and to evaluate the necessary quantity of ZPP to ignite the propellant powder in a similar manner than with the original initiator composition.